CBG vs CBD: What’s the Difference?

 As CBD research continues to expand, it is essential to stay informed and consult with healthcare professionals for personalized advice and guidance.
 The potential benefits of CBD make it an exciting area of exploration for individuals seeking natural alternatives to support their well-being.

 Science has only brushed the surface of CBG, but we already know so much.

-CBD and CBG plant compounds help to slow the breakdown of our natural endocannabinoids, making them last longer in our system.
-So, by enhancing our endocannabinoid system with plant cannabinoids, we can give it a little extra support and help our body maintain balance even better.
+What we do know is that CBD and CBG plant compounds help to slow the breakdown of our natural endocannabinoids, making them last longer in our system.
+So, by enhancing our endocannabinoid system (ECS) with plant cannabinoids, we can give it a little extra support and help our body maintain balance even better.

 The ECS controls many bodily functions, including emotions, sleep, pain, and the immune system’s response to infection.
-The effect is based on what receptors are influenced.
+The effect is based on how receptors are influenced.

 But since CBD and CBG work so closely with one another, instead of discussing each separately, we will discuss each receptor and which cannabinoid dominates the scene there.

 CBG doesn’t get you high or impair your abilities.
 But it also doesn’t work against the effects of THC by reacting with the CB1 receptor like CBD does.

 That makes it great for those who want the benefits of cannabis without the mind-altering effects, but it won’t reduce your THC high.